-Finally, we'll ask you to consider writing’s future and what role you can play in an increasingly digital world.
-Will we abandon pens and keyboards in favour of voice messaging and emojis, or continue to carry the legacy of ancient times with us?
-Consider what sort of writer you are, and be encouraged to leave us with some final words of your own.
+Finally, reflect on writing’s future and the role it will play in an increasingly digital world.
+Will we abandon pens and keyboards for voice and video messaging or, as history has shown, continue to carry the traditions of ancient times with us?